kmk97/Fast-Loc-NeRF/README.md

 ## Using LLFF Data for Global Localization

 Download LLFF images and pretrained NeRF-Pytorch weights from [NeRF-Pytorch](https://github.com/yenchenlin/nerf-pytorch).
-If you download our fork of [iNeRF](https://github.com/salykovaa/inerf), the configs and ckpts folder will already be setup correctly with the pre-trained weights, and you just need to add the data folder from NeRF-Pytorch.

 Place data using the following structure: